BellingLauren/Team_7_Project_3/README.md

 ```
 ├── app.py                  # Streamlit app
-├── styles.css              # Styling (Flask legacy, not used in Streamlit)
 ├── IATA_List.csv           # List of IATA airport codes (used by Streamlit app)
 ├── USA_Airports_IATA.csv   # Additional airport data (not directly used in app logic)
 ├── Project_3_Pipeline.ipynb# Development notebook (Jupyter)